ddmarchenkofitu19/BeamCalculator/README.md

 # BeamCalculator
-cross-platform app(Android, Windows) calculating geometric parameters of a collumn or beam section
+cross-platform app(Android, Windows) calculating geometric parameters of a collumn or beam section.